This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Act regulates business activity in Malaysia through two main areas of regulation: a prohibition on anti-competitive agreements and a prohibition on the abuse of a dominant market position.

-The Act applies to any commercial activity, both within Malaysia and transacted outside Malaysia that has an effect on competition in any market in Malaysia.
-Commercial activity regulated under the Communications and Multimedia Act 1998 and the Energy Commission Act 2001, however, is not subject to the Act.2
+The Act applies to any commercial activity, transacted both within and outside Malaysia, that has an effect on competition in any market in the country.
+Commercial activity regulated under the Communications and Multimedia Act 1998 and the Energy Competition Commission Act 2001, however, is not subject to the Act.1

-In addition, prohibitions on anti-competitive agreements and the abuse of a dominant market position do not apply to the following:3
+In addition, prohibitions on anti-competitive agreements and the abuse of a dominant market position do not apply to the following:2

-- an agreement or conduct engaged in, in order to comply with a legislative requirement;
+- an agreement or conduct engaged in so as to comply with a legislative requirement;

 - collective conduct relating to negotiating and concluding employment terms and conditions; and